haimengzhang/message-app-rabbitmq-postgres/README.md

 To better scale the services and pods, I have decoupled the application to four different components so that they can be scaled independently.
 For example, we could have hundreds of message publishers running and a single instance of the message producer.

-In this application, there is one container per pod.
+In this application, currently there is one container per pod.
 Each pod runs an instance of the application container on the cluster nodes independent of one another.
-In need of large traffic, we can scale up the number of pods in deployment to have more instances of each application running.
+In need of handling large traffic, we can duplicate the number of pods in deployment to have more instances of each application running.
 We can also increase the number of nodes in the cluster where the scheduled pods run.
 In case of node failure, identical pods will be scheduled on other nodes in the cluster.